New York Criminal Record Expungement

 New York Certificates of Good Conduct

-If you have more than one felony on your record, you typically will not qualify for a Certificate of Good Conduct; however, so long as you have met the waiting period requirements, you will typically be eligible to seek a Certificate of Good Conduct.
+If you have more than one felony on your record, you typically will not qualify for a Certificate of Relief from Disabilities; however, so long as you have met the waiting period requirements, you will typically be eligible to seek a Certificate of Good Conduct.
 A Certificate of Relief of Disabilities and Certificate of Good Conduct have very similar effects once obtained—the main difference between the two certificates is that a Certificate of Good Conduct has statutory waiting periods which must pass before you are eligible to apply.

 The waiting period for a Certificate of Good Conduct begins on the date payment has been made on any fines imposed by the courts, or when you are no longer on parole or supervision by the courts.
 In general, the following waiting periods apply to Certificates of Good Conduct: